 7.3.2.
-Resident companies and PE of non-resident companies
+Resident companies and PEs of nonresident companies

-Taxable base
+Tax base

-The annual CIT taxable base for resident entities engaged in business results from the accounting profit or loss of the year, as well as certain positive and negative changes in the equity not reflected in the P&L account, which is subject to certain adjustments required by the CIT law.
+The annual CIT base for resident entities engaged in business results from the accounting profit or loss of the year, as well as certain positive and negative changes in the equity not reflected in the P&L account, which are subject to certain adjustments, as required by the CIT law.

-CIT adjustments to the accounting results include, e.g., depreciation and amortization, inventory adjustments, impairment losses, losses arising from applying the fair market value, expenses for onerous acquisitions since January 1, 2014, of certain intangible assets with no limited useful life period, and with goodwill acquired in a corporate restructuring process (unless it arises from shareholdings).
+CIT adjustments to the accounting results pertain to, inter alia, depreciation and amortization, inventory adjustments, impairment losses, losses arising from applying the fair market value, expenses for onerous acquisitions since January 1, 2014, of certain intangible assets with no limited useful life period, and with goodwill acquired in a corporate restructuring process (unless it arises from shareholdings).

-Adjustments may also result from non-deductible expenses, e.g.: (i) CIT, including autonomous taxation, municipal and state surtaxes, and any taxes or charges that must be passed on to third parties; (ii) undocumented expenses and expenses supported by documents not complying with legal requirements; (iii) criminal or administrative fines and sanctions, including fines and penalty charges for tax infringements; (iv) payments to residents in low-tax jurisdictions, unless the taxpayer can show that they relate to real transactions, do not have an abnormal nature, and are not excessive.
+Adjustments may also result from non-deductible expenses; for example: (i) CIT, including autonomous taxation, municipal and state surtaxes, and any taxes or charges that must be passed on to third parties; (ii) undocumented expenses and expenses supported by documents not complying with legal requirements; (iii) criminal or administrative fines and sanctions, including fines and penalty charges for tax infringements; and (iv) payments to residents in low-tax jurisdictions, unless the taxpayer can show that they relate to real transactions, do not have an abnormal nature, and are not excessive.